Henry Brockholst Livingston: Legal career

-After the war, Livingston read law and was admitted to the bar in 1783.
-He was in private practice in New York City from 1783 to 1802.
+After leaving the military, Livingston read law and was admitted to the bar in 1783.
+He was in private practice in New York City from 1783 to 1802, and was a counsel for the defense in the landmark case of Rutgers v.
+Waddington (1784).
 He was an Original Member of the Society of the Cincinnati.
 Livingston served as one of three defense attorneys, alongside Alexander Hamilton and Aaron Burr, in the trial of Levi Weeks for the murder of Elma Sands.